Color My Text

 set to true

-, the text color will stay same as dictated by the color theme but the text will get italicized in addition.
+, the text color will stay same as dictated by the color theme, but the text will get italicized in addition.

 It is possible that the document that is opened matches path patterns across multiple configurations.
-In that case, all of the configurations will apply.
+In that case, all the configurations will apply.
 For example, if you have one set of rules for path pattern *

 and another set of rules for path pattern *.md